-1. Baseboard Management Controller LED (BMC\LED1) (Z9PR-D12 only)
+1. Baseboard Management Controller LED (BMC\LED1)

 The BMC LED works with the ASUS ASMB6 management device and indicates its initiation status.
 When the PSU is plugged and the system is OFF, ASUS ASMB6 management device starts system initiation for about one (1) minute.
 The BMC LED blinks after system initiation finishes.